About Boa Vista

 Boa Vista as a tropical holiday destination

-Sal Rei is the capital of Boa Vista and also the only village with tourist facilities.
+Sal Rei is the capital of Boa Vista and also the only city with tourist facilities.
 The city is located in the northwest of the island in a large bay.
-It is a cozy village that exudes local charm and has everything for a sunny beach holiday; a vast sandy beach with cozy beach clubs, surf schools, local shops, souvenir shops and good restaurants with live music several times a week.
+It is a cozy city that exudes local charm and has everything for a sunny beach holiday; a vast sandy beach with cozy beach clubs, surf schools, local shops, souvenir shops and good restaurants with live music several times a week.

 You can have lunch at one of the beach clubs and in the evening you can go to cozy, international/national restaurants in the city centre.
 Prices are higher than on the other islands, partly due to the import of food products and a shortage of spring water.
 You can still eat and drink cheaper on Boa Vista than in the Netherlands and Belgium.